 Yes.
 Churches or other faith organisations can apply to the grants scheme but only for either capital grants relating to distinct community spaces/halls open to the whole community, or revenue grants that relate to community events/activities open to all, irrespective of faith.
 For example, we have funded capital improvements to church halls that are used by wider community groups, or helped with running costs for activities open to the whole community, such as a Warm Space.
 All other eligibility criteria must also be met, including provision of appropriate governance documents.

-We have more than £50,000 in our bank account.
+We have quite a lot of money in our bank accounts.
 Can we still apply?